nanog75/hackathon/_wkinstructions/2019-02-01-understanding-ztp-libraries-on-ios-xr.md

 {% include toc %} .

-Introduction: Understanding ZTP and the ZTP bash helper library
+Introduction: Understanding ZTP and the ZTP bash and Python helper libraries

 Zero Touch Provisioning(ZTP) is a device provisioning mechanism that allows network devices running IOS-XR to be powered-on and provisioned in a completely automated fashion.
 The high-level workflow for ZTP is as follows: